What is Design?

 When People think of Design, they often think of a beautiful car, luxurious furniture, an elegant architecture or an attractive logo.
 Some people may think of fashion or art.
 But that isn’t all that design is!
 Design is more.
 It’s more than sketching artistic pattern.
 It’s more than an appealing UI or a rare concept car.
 Design is more than aesthetics.
 Design is much more.

 Design is the plan of transforming an Idea into Reality.
-It’s a process to investigate and understand.
+It’s a process to investigate and understand with the help of AutoCAD Classes in Pune.
 It’s the ability to give form to ideas and make things perfect.
 Design is making things come to life.
 Design is knowing what questions to ask and how to ask them.
 It is specifications of size, shape, and features of an object.
 It is a set of instructions to execute some procedure or run a business.
 It is the process of making decisions, in which the basic mathematics, sciences, and understanding are applied to efficiently convert the available resources into the desired objective.
 In short, design can be anything and everything around us is Design.
 It’s in the chair you sit.
 It’s in the pen you write with.
 It’s in the handle of your bike.
 Design is both scientific and creative process.
 It requires the use of both science and arts.
 In the world where anyone can build anything today, Design is the understanding of whether it’s worth building or not?

 To design is to create a new product or system that meets with the requirements and turns into profit as well as benefit the society in some ways.
 Design is the way to build the world better, wiser and beautiful place.